ivanlen/letterize_your_record/README.md

 ![Alt text](./written_letters/cortazar.jpg?raw=true "Title")

-Instead of using characters, writes a *message* using the waveform of the audio and separating it by *sound syllables*.
+Instead of using characters, it writes a *message* using the waveform of the audio and separates it by *sound syllables*.

 ## Getting Started